jessespillane/jessespillane.github.io/music.md

 Description

-  : microphone-comparison-freight-train-wav sample by mab www.freesound.org/samplesViewSingle.php?id=22953
+  : Debut EP by Eighth Whale.
+Recorded in a basement if that wasn't clear.

 </div>
 <div style="clear: both;"></div>